 MobX

 MobX is a state management library based on the concept of observable data structures and following the OOP paradigm.
-It automatically tracks your application state changes and updates components that depend on that state.
+It automatically tracks changes in your app’s state and updates the components that rely on that state.

 MobX promotes immutability, encouraging you to update state by creating new state objects instead of mutating existing ones.
 This helps prevent unintended side effects in your application.